 - The definition of a resident is as follows: (a) persons domiciled on Peaks Island; (b) persons who own property on Peaks Island and pay property taxes to the City of Portland; and (c) their spouses, partners, or dependents.
 This includes year-round and seasonal residents (including leaseholders).
 It does not include guests, other relatives, or friends.

-- The program will not impede the public’s right to travel nor consistently deny ferry service access to non-Islanders and will have, at most, a negligible or minor impact on the ability of non-Islanders to use its ferry services.
+- The program will not impede the public’s right to travel nor consistently deny ferry service access to non-residents and will have, at most, a negligible or minor impact on the ability of non-residents to use its ferry services.

 - Pass holders must arrive at the respective terminal fifteen (15) minutes prior to departure time and wait in a designated area prior to boarding.

-- Applications will be accepted throughout the year; however, given what is anticipated to be a high level of interest, a four (4) week period during the spring of 2021 will be identified for acceptance of Priority Boarding Pass Applications.
+- Applications will be accepted throughout the year; however, given what is anticipated to be a high level of interest, a four (4) week period during the spring of 2021 will be identified for acceptance of Peaks Island Residential Boarding Pass applications.